 Although this year saw an apparently atrocious (even disastrous) amount of rain through the unseasonably long wet season, I’m led to believe that even under normal circumstances, there’s no real such thing as “dry”, even in the dry season.

 With no power (nor ambient light other than the moon) and 6pm sunsets, your headlamp will be your nighttime buddy.
-Bring some extra batteries while you’re at it; a few hours of reading each night ate through more batteries than I had expected.
+Hopefully it’s a rechargeable headlamp (and you can recharge it using your solar charger.
+If not, bring some extra batteries while you’re at it; a few hours of reading each night ate through more batteries than I had expected.

 Ziplock bags are invaluable for travel in general, and even more so in the jungle.
 I brought a bunch and used them to organize toiletries, protect electronics, and even to wash my undies.

 WHAT TO LEAVE AT HOME

 Prior to establishing a home base in Peru’s Sacred Valley, I used to bring my entire full-time travel entourage everywhere I went.
 Man, am I ever glad I didn’t haul all that crap into the jungle!
 If you’re travelling long-term or full-time, I highly advise you find somewhere to leave your main pack and just bring what you need to the jungle.
 Here are a few things you don’t need: